-In light of our faith, how ought we to invest?
+In light of our faith, how should we then invest?
 It’s not an easy question and I don’t have any easy answer.
 It’s one of the greatest and most persistent concerns that I have had during my thirty-five years as an investor; even more so during the past twenty-five years investing in a professional capacity.

 When I started out, we called it “Ethical Investing”.
 Then it became “Socially Responsible Investing” or SRI, which was later shortened to “Responsible Investing” or RI.
 Today the buzz phrase is ESG, standing for Environmental, Social and Governance factors.
 Whatever you call it, it’s about being aware of the impact that your investments have and, at the very least, trying to align your investments with your values.